 Step 1: • How clear was the process when it started?
 Is it clearer now?
 What was learned?
-Plan to Plan • Are the timelines and resources for planning adequate? • Is there a master calendar for planning?
+Plan to Plan Are the timelines and resources for planning adequate?
+I lan to I lan • Is there a master calendar for planning?
 Is it well balanced for analysis and action? • What information from what sources was used and how, in the planning process?
-Is there a sufficient amount of external scanning or co1nmunity participation, or is the Step 2: plan totally internally driven?
-Research & • What information is needed next to advance the process?
-Is the process becoming Analyze more grounded in research evidence? • Is the available data summarized effectively so time can be focused on issues and analysis of desirable courses of action? • Is time spent on analysis, or on trivial data details?
+Is there a sufficient amount of external scanning or co1nmunity participation, or is the G4 2 - plan totally internally driven?
+Step 2: Research & • What information is needed next to advance the process?
+Is the process becoming Analyze more grounded in research evidence?
+Anaryze • Is the available data summarized effectively so time can be focused on issues and analysis of desirable courses of action? • Is time spent on analysis, or on trivial data details?
 What goals/objectives /actions were developed?
-Step 3: • How clear and compelling are the priorities for the plan?
-Did they arise out of a Create Plans solid sense of the community of students to be served?
+Ston 2. • How clear and compelling are the priorities for the plan?
+Did they arise out of a solid Step 3: Create Plans sense of the community of students to be served?
 Are they widely shared?
-Create r lans • How significant, concrete, detailed, and coordinated are suggested strategies, activities? • What was actually implemented?
-Step 4: • How was it operationalized?
+Create Flans • How significant, concrete, detailed, and coordinated are suggested strategies, activities?
+What was actually implemented?
+Step 4: How was it operationalized?
 Implement • Are all planning efforts integrated?
 Is increased coordination of activities necessary?
 Plans • How feasible was the plan?
 Was it merely a list of "to do's" or a wish list? • Did priorities guide resource and time and effort decisions?
 Were objectives measurable? • Were they monitored?
 What progress was made on the objectives?
-54am 5. • How do people feel about it?
+C4 5 How do people feel about it?
 Are they aware?
 Step 5: Evaluate Plans • What changes affected the plan?
-Do changes indicate healthy adjustments or need Evaluate Flans for improved feasibility awareness? • Which accomplishments require a next step or institutionalization on a more permanent basis for continuity and growth?
-G t C • What was the impact of the plan?
+Do changes indicate healthy adjustments or need for Evaluate Plans improved feasibility awareness? • Which accomplishments require a next step or institutionalization on a more permanent basis for continuity and growth?
+G 4 C What was the impact of the plan?
 Did it focus on the right things?
-Step 6: • What was learned that can inform this process?
-Review the • What needs to be changed?
-Process • What additional coordination among plans is needed?
+Step 6: What was learned that can inform this process?
+Review the What needs to be changed?
+Process What additional coordination among plans is needed?